 - Part of lead counsel team for BP in connection with dealers’ claims of unfair gas pricing.
 In a five-week bellwether trial, a jury found in favor of the energy company on the pricing claims from four plaintiffs.

-- Lead counsel for a Fortune 500 company in a multi-million dollar vendor contract dispute alleging improper termination.
+- Lead counsel in a multimillion-dollar vendor contract dispute alleging improper termination.

 - Part of a team representing a major oil company in connection with its $2.6 billion sale of a refinery, including development of the terms of sale and divestment of related retail assets.